trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   enabling forward (downstream) dependent packages so the cost of running the test suite should not be too prohibitive.
 This all depends on how good of a job the development teams do in making their test suites run fast and keeping the cost of running the tests down.
-See the section `Automated testing`_ for a more detailed discussion.
+See the section `TriBITS Automated Testing`_ for a more detailed discussion.

 .. _${PROJECT_NAME}_ENABLE_DEVELOPMENT_MODE: